DLEEMOJ/security-guidance/README.md

 The information ranges from formal content, such as 'you must'-style documents, through to more informal help and suggestions, such as checklists.

-The content is used to help build and operate products and services at the MoJ.
+the content is used to help build and operate products and services at the MoJ.

 The work is performed in the open by intent, and for compliance with principle.
 Re-use of these materials outside of MoJ purposes must be in accordance with the published license.